EvanDotPro/jqAspectRatio/README.md

 #### Example with CSS3 scaling

-This example will not only resize the element(s) to retain the original aspect ratio, but it will also scale the content with the element(s) to match.
+This example will not only resize the element(s) to retain the original aspect ratio, but it will also scale the content within the element(s) to match.

 ```javascript
 $('.someclass').aspectRatio({scale: true});